 It is also typical to enforce field constraints field-by-field, as the user progresses through each survey form: if a user enters an invalid value (e.g., an implausible age, such as 122), he or she is not allowed to continue until the entry is corrected.
 The Constraint processing behavior setting in General Settings allows you to override this behavior and instead defer all field validation to the point at which the survey is finalized (at the very end).
 For the vast majority of cases, the default – validating field-by-field – is the way to go, but it depends on your preferences.

 While within-form navigation is mostly controlled by the form designer, there is an option for the user to jump from one place to another, outside the standard sequence.
 This option is typically used, for example, when the user realizes that an earlier response was mistaken and wishes to correct it.
-He or she can do so by clicking the device's option button, choosing Go To Prompt (or clicking the button with the arrow pointing to the dot), scrolling to the desired question, and clicking on it to jump there.
+He or she can do so by opening the three-dot menu, choosing Go To Prompt (or clicking the button with the arrow pointing to the dot), scrolling to the desired question, and clicking on it to jump there.
 If you want to prevent users from being able to jump around in this way, open Admin Settings, scroll down to the User can access form entry items section, and un-check Go To Prompt.

 In the standard, field-by-field sequence, the user cannot skip fields that are marked as required or proceed if an entry violates a constraint.
 There may be circumstances where the user cannot yet fill out a particular response and wants to move on and circle back to fix it later (e.g., the response concerns entering a child's weight but the user is awaiting the necessary scale, or the particular respondent necessary for a question is currently busy).
-In such a circumstance, the user can press the device's option button and select Skip to Next; this is effectively a shortcut for choosing Go To Prompt, scrolling down to the next question, and clicking on it to jump there.
+In such a circumstance, the user can open the three-dot menu and select Skip to Next; this is effectively a shortcut for choosing Go To Prompt, scrolling down to the next question, and clicking on it to jump there.
 If you want to prevent users from being able to jump in this way, open Admin Settings, scroll down to the User can access form entry items section, and un-check Skip to Next.

 If an interview is interrupted for some reason, the user needs to be able to save, exit, and resume later.
 He or she does this by clicking the back button to exit the form.
 A pop-up menu will ask whether to Save Changes or Ignore Changes.
 The latter option will delete any data entered since the form was last saved, so Collect will ask the user to confirm that they wish to exit without saving their changes.
 If the user instead chooses to Save Changes, he or she can resume later by selecting Edit Saved Form from the main Collect menu and choosing which form to edit.
 If going back to edit forms later is common in your workflow, see Dynamically naming filled-in forms for information on how to name forms in a way that makes them easier to identify and edit.